-Spacers are a game changer in reducing the effect of toxicity to normal tissues such as the bowel.
-The spacer is inserted between the rectum and the prostate to temporarily move the anterior rectal wall further away from the prostate.
+Rectal spacers are a game-changer in reducing the effect of toxicity to healthy tissues such as the bowel.
+This simple device is inserted between the rectum and the prostate to temporarily move the anterior rectal wall further away from the prostate.
 The aim is to reduce the amount of radiation delivered to the rectum and limit toxicity, therefore reducing bowel, urinary and sexual function related side effects.

-The spacer lasts for the entire course of prostate radiotherapy treatment and is completely absorbed by the patient’s body over time.
+The spacer lasts for the entire course of prostate radiotherapy treatment and is absorbed and eliminated naturally by the patient’s body over time.

 How do spacers work?

 The spacer creates space between the prostate gland and rectum, enabling a more accurately targeted radiation dose to the prostate while avoiding unnecessary radiation to healthy organs and tissue.

 What are the benefits?

 Studies have shown that using spacers in men undergoing radiotherapy for prostate cancer is safe and effective and has been NICE-approved since 2017.
 By creating perirectal space, the spacer reduces rectal irradiation and results in fewer patient-reported declines in bowel, urinary and sexual function, and improves quality of life (QOL).[2-7]

 How are spacers implanted?

 A spacer insertion is a minimally invasive procedure that takes around 30 minutes.